graphhopper/directions-api/route-optimization.md

-transport_time | long | travel time of this route (in seconds) completion_time | long | completion time of this route (in seconds) waiting_time | long | Overall waiting time in route (in seconds) activities | array | Array of activities. see spec below.
+transport_time | long | travel time of this route (in seconds) completion_time | long | completion time of this route (in seconds) waiting_time | long | Overall waiting time in route (in seconds) points | array | Array of [Geojson object for the route geometries](https://discuss.graphhopper.com/t/optimization-response-with-route-geometries/1133) of each leg in the vehicle route.
+activities | array | Array of activities. see spec below.

 #### Activity object